Mamiglia/notes/content/ARENA/Draft.md

 > The head suppresses self-attention for a vector $x$ by having it align with "suppressive directions" $p_j$ in the space defined by $W_{sym}​$.

-When

 ## Part 4: Validation by Steering
-Now that we know this,  First, I computed the 64 eigenvalues of $W_{sym}$​ and found that 33 of them are negative.
-This strongly supports the theory.
+Now that we know this we can try to elicit or remove this behaviour.
+First, we compute the 64 eigenvalues of $W_{sym}$​ and found that 33 of them are negative.

-The ultimate test is to see if we can control the behavior by manipulating these eigenvalues.
-I created a steering mechanism to scale all negative eigenvalues by a factor $\alpha \in \mathbb{R}$.
+Now we can control the behaviour by manipulating these eigenvalues.
+We define a steering mechanism to scale all negative eigenvalues by a factor $\alpha \in \mathbb{R}$.
 ```
 # Decompose the symmetric matrix
 eigenvalues, eigenvectors = eigen_decomposition(W_sym)